carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 > ## Using Channel.fromPath
 >
->  Use the `Channel.fromPath` method to create a channel containing all files in the `data/yeast/` directory.
+>  Use the `Channel.fromPath` method to create a channel containing all files in the `data/yeast/` directory, including the subdirectories.
-> Add an option, `hidden`, to include hidden files .
+> Add the parameter `hidden` to include hidden files also.
-> Then print all file name using the view operator.
+> Then print all file names using the view operator.
 >
 > > ## Solution
-> > You need Two asterisks, i.e. `**`, to  crosses directory boundaries
+> > You need two asterisks, i.e. `**`, to cross directory boundaries.
 > > ~~~
 > > ch = Channel.fromPath('data/yeast/**', hidden: true)
 > > ch.view()